jhopwood-matc/adv-cloud-mirror/README.md

 # adv-cloud-mirror
-Mirror repository a private repository used in my Advanced Scripting for Cloud class to submit work.
+Mirror repository a private repository used in my Advanced Scripting for Cloud class.
 I've created this to showcase my work!